bettycakez/blog/content/posts/startup_chief_of_staff.md

 - Ask a Chief of Staff, by [Clara Ma](https://www.linkedin.com/in/clarama) ([join here](https://askachiefofstaff.com/), free).
 Clara is basically the CoS matchmaker.
 She runs a search firm for CoS’s and shares tips and tricks to her community.
 - Chief of Staff Network ([application here](https://www.chiefofstaff.network/), $950 annual membership).
 I never paid or joined this network, but they dub themselves the “premier professional association for Chief of Staffs” with 900+ members.
 - Chief of Staffs in Healthcare ([application here](https://airtable.com/app3ijvdbeWLt0164/shrg5mQo7Ix67CaSc), free).
 It’s *doubly* lonely and complex to figure out being a CoS and building in healthcare.
 I’ve made wonderful friends from this community, and it’s now run by the incredible [Muneeza Patel](https://www.linkedin.com/in/muneeza-s-patel/) at Memora Health.

-Hopefully this demystifies the startup Chief of Staff for you.

 ---